Guide to Generating and Comparing 3D Protein Structures¶

 You can optionally set a Job Name to help organize your submissions.

 Click Confirm and submit job.
-The prediction process typically takes 5 to 10 minutes to complete but is largely dependent on the size of the protein.
+The prediction process typically takes 5 to 10 minutes to complete, depending on the size of the protein.

 Below the sequence submission form is the Job History section.
 Once your job is finished, a checkmark will appear to the left of the job name.
 Click on the job name to view the 3D structure prediction.